 Curriculum focus

-We will also be exploring non-fictional texts when researching and learning about different habitats and animals from around the world.
+We will also be exploring non-fictional texts when researching and learning about different Kings, Queens, Castles, Knights, Dragons and Royal life.

-Our writing will focus on using sounds we have learnt in our Phonics sessions to spell words and this will led onto beginning to write a simple sentence.
-We will also be exploring rhyming words and trying to write our own class animal poems.
+Our writing will focus on using sounds we have learnt in our Phonics sessions to spell words and write simple sentence.
+We will also be thinking about how to use finger spaces to help space our words out so it is easier for us to read back.
 Everyone will be building on their fine motor skills through fun play based activities and Reception children will be perfecting their letter formation through daily practise sessions.

 One of the most important things children in Anning Class can do at home is share a book with someone (this could be being read to at bedtime or sitting and chatting about a book and telling the story verbally using the pictures as an aid).
 Research states that ‘daily reading can have a profound impact on a child's literacy skills and overall attitude towards reading’.
 Sharing a book with your child for 10 to 15 minutes a day (if your schedule allows) will have a positive impact on your child’s language and literacy skills and will expose them to the rich language and ideas we find in books that they cannot access independently.

-During each topic we will solve linked problems and wherever possible ‘real life’ problems will be explored and discussed.
+We will also continue to solve Maths problems and wherever possible ‘real life’ problems will be explored and discussed.

 Homework

-Home learning will normally consist of sharing books with others at home, a phonics task and a fun task linked to our topic or Maths focus of the week.
+Home learning will normally consist of sharing books with others at home, a phonics task, a practical handwriting activity and a fun task linked to our Maths focus of the week.

 Wow moments will be sent home at the start of each term.
 Please fill these in if your child has done something amazing that we can add to their learning journal and celebrate.
 This could be anything from riding their bike for the first time to getting dressed completely by themselves.